thruthesky/xforum/README.md

 # Submission - How submission works.

-* When you submit a form of xforum, you can use the form
+* When you submit a form of xforum, you do the form submission as
-    * in ordinary form ( a form submit and redirect into another page )
+    * ordinary form submit ( a form submit and redirect into another page )
-    * or as in ajax call ( a forum submit with ajax and get return thru ajax )
+    * ajax call ( a forum submit with ajax and get return through JSON string )

-    * you can do this with wordpress wp_redirect since it only prints out the redirect information in the header,
+    * form options of return urls.
+        * return_url for success. ( You can add query var as "&success=true"
+        * return_url_on_error for error.

+        * examples

+            <input type="hidden" name="return_url" value="<?php forum()->urlAdminImport()?>&amp;success=true">
+            <input type="hidden" name="return_url_on_error" value="<?php forum()->urlAdminImport()?>">

-        * you can put 'return_url' parameter thru the form if you want to redirect a page
+    * if you don't put return urls in the form

-        * or you can echo json data from the php script if you want to use it as ajax.
-        * see forum()->url_redirect()
-        * you can use it both at the same time since wordpress wp_redirect() does not print out any data in the body.
+        'response' will be used.

+        'response' has three values.

+            'list' - will list the posts of the fourm after submission.

+            'view' - will view the post after submission.

+            'ajax' - will echo JSON string with post information after submission.

+    * if there is no 'return urls', nor 'response',

+        it will just echo some HTML contents in json.

+    * 2016-07-10 'on_error' option will not be used any more.

 * 폼 전송 후, 페이지 이동 또는 json 데이터 출력